photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 restaurant for food and was caned by the owner.
 He tried to go home to his mother, but when he got there, he saw an eviction notice on the door, and he just couldn’t bring himself to go inside to give her the news.
 Everything is falling apart, and he can’t take it.
-So I came here and cried, he finished.
+“So I came here and cried,” he finished.

 Mr. Smith is shocked.
 Of all the people he could have encountered, he encountered this boy.
 He could solve this boy’s problems with a single